 Put a personal face on that issue.
 This is what resonates with people.
 It makes the issue real.

 Research the issue and leverage any prior work.
-The National PTA the state PTA, and similarly minded organizations have likely already written policy statements on the subject that you can leverage.
+The National PTA, the state PTA, and similarly-minded organizations have likely already written policy statements you can leverage.

 Decide what you are going to do on this issue.
-This may be asking for a change in policy, it may be supporting an existing bill.
+This may be asking for a policy change or supporting an existing bill.

 Find the people responsible for making a change.
-This could be school level, district level, state level, national level or a combination thereof.
-Once you have identified them, follow them on social media, attending any relevant meetings (such a board meetings and town halls), attend town halls, set up direct meeting with state or federal legislators.
+This could be school level, district level, state level, national level, or a combination thereof.
+Once you have identified them, follow them on social media, attend any relevant meetings (such as board meetings and town halls), attend town halls, and set up direct meetings with state or federal legislators.

 Prepare for any meetings.
 Be ready to give an overview of the issue and your ask.
 Share a personal story and follow up after the meeting.
 You should also ask whether you can check in with them about the issue in the future.

-Finally, get other on board!
-This shouldn’t come at the end but I am listing it here because it is an important step to do throughout.
-It is always more powerful if you can have the support of the community behind you also making asks of the right people.
+Finally, get others on board!
+This shouldn’t come at the end, but I am listing it here because it is a crucial step to do throughout.
+It is always more powerful if you can have the support of the community behind you and also make asks of the right people.
 Getting others on board requires educating others, providing them with tools, and asking them to take action.
-To do this, share out information about the issue, share template letters they can send (or ask them to sign petitions), and encourage them to do so.
+To do this, share information about the issue, share template letters they can send (or ask them to sign petitions), and encourage them to do so.

 Hearing the feedback from the hill meetings was inspiring and encouraging.
-There was a lot of great information sharing and so many PTA leaders were able to advocate for the five issues.
-You can get additional detail about the issues in the daily #PTALegCon recordings attached to recap blog 1 and recap blog 2 as well as more explanation on the above at the Multipurpose Room podcast episode about LegCon.
+There was a lot of great information sharing, and so many PTA leaders were able to advocate for the five issues.
+You can get additional detail about the issues in the daily #PTALegCon recordings attached to recap blog 1 and blog 2, as well as more explanation at the Multipurpose Room podcast episode about LegCon.
 Thank you to all those involved in putting together LegCon.
-If you have any questions about our LegCon attendance, don’t hesitate to reach out.
+Don't hesitate to reach out if you have any questions about our LegCon attendance.